What is a Whole House Reverse Osmosis System?

 A basic reverse osmosis water filter – or 3 Stage Reverse Osmosis – has the following features:

 1. A sediment filter.
-This picks up particles such as calcium carbonate and rust.
+This picks up particles such as calcium carbonate, heavy metals and rust.

 2. An activated carbon filter.
 This traps chemical agents and chlorine, which could otherwise damage the delicate reverse osmosis membrane.